bbatsov/projectile/README.md

 it.
 Some of Projectile's features:

 * jump to a file in project
+* jump to files at point in project
 * jump to a directory in project
 * jump to a file in a directory
 * jump to a project buffer